The 14 Best Steakhouses In Chicago

 Gibsons is the most iconic place of the bunch, and it’s perfect for experiencing all the things people love about Chicago steakhouses: great steaks, great sides, and attentive, friendly service.
 It feels a little dated, but in a charming way, and despite the fact that it’s in the Gold Coast, it isn’t fancy or stuffy.
 The crowd’s a mixed bag of regulars, tourists, and locals celebrating birthdays or anniversaries with (literally) six-pound desserts, so no matter your occasion, this is a good choice.

-There are so many steakhouses in the Gold Coast, and most have them have been there for a while.
+There are so many steakhouses in the Gold Coast, and most have been there for a while.
 So Maple & Ash said f*ck it, let’s open another one and put giant candelabras on the tables and cover our big booths in velvet.
 Can’t blame them, though, because they did a good job.
 Come here to celebrate any special occasion—like your friend’s lucrative divorce—over a 40oz dry-aged tomahawk steak.

 You’ll find this upscale steakhouse at 88 Marketplace, a very large shopping complex just west of Chinatown.
 Inspired by Korean BBQ, each table at Holu has a grill where the server (or you, if you like throwing caution to the wind and/or are a control freak) cooks your steak.
 And what we really appreciate about Holu is the incredible quality of the meat.
 Most of it is aged in-house (and displayed in a window visible from the bar), with everything from ribeye and zabuton to wagyu tongue and A5 Japanese Kobe.
 It’s ordered by the ounce, and we suggest the $78 meat paradise, which includes banchan-style sides like rice topped with nori and a quail egg.
 Come here with a friend who loves meat, or for a business dinner where you’re not concerned about your server/personal chef overhearing trade secrets.